When the first Legislature of the Dakota Territory met in 1862, it

 1927; and the College of Fine Arts in 1931.

 Today, USD is one of six public institutions governed by the South Dakota Board of Regents, a nine-member board appointed by the Governor.

 Past USD Presidents

 Old Main -- At the heart of the USD campus, historic Old Main is the University's oldest building.
 Originally built in 1883 as University Hall, Old Main was destroyed by fire in 1893 and was immediately rebuilt.
-An assortment of materials and adornments from the 1893 Chicago World's Fair were used in the rebuilding, but not necessarily the iconic spires as often suggested by folklore.The building was completely renovated from 1993 to 1997 and now serves as the home to classrooms, USD's honors program, the Center for Academic Engagement, Farber Hall and the Oscar Howe Gallery.
+An assortment of materials and adornments from the 1893 Chicago World's Fair were used in the rebuilding, but not necessarily the iconic spires as often suggested by folklore.The building was completely renovated from 1993 to 1997 and now serves as the home to classrooms, USD's Honors Program, Farber Hall and the Oscar Howe Gallery.

 Dakota Days -- South Dakota's annual homecoming celebration, Dakota Days - or D-Days - attracts spirited alumni back to campus while allowing current students to display their creativity in planning and promoting the week-long festivities.
 The celebration dates back to 1914 when President Robert.
 L. Slagle encouraged an event to "promote campus spirit and harmony."
 The result was "South Dakota Day" (later shortened to "Dakota Day" and now the week-long celebration "Dakota Days") as students elected royalty, built floats, paraded through the streets of Vermillion and cheered on the University's football team - in much the same way they do today.